microchip-pic-avr-examples/pic18f47Q10-curiosity-hpc-demo-code/README.md

 This lab combines all previous ones to produce a variable speed rotating LED display that is proportional to the ADC value.
 The ADC value and LED rotate speed are inversely proportional to each other.

 #### Hardware Effects
-Rotate the on-board potentiometer to change the speed of the LED's shift. <br />
+Rotate the on-board potentiometer to change the speed of the LED’s shift. <br />
 The ADC value will be printed on the UART TX pin which is connected to pin RC6 through PPS.
 Connect RC6 to the Virtual COM port using a jumper wire to use the on-board serial-to-USB feature.

 #### Summary